ryrob30/mobile-services.en/help/using/manage-apps/t-new-app.md

 # Add a New App{#add-a-new-app}

-You can use this information to create a new app and configure its key metrics;configure the SDK options for Adobe Analytics and Adobe Audience Manager;configure acquisition and ID service options;and download the configuration file, SDKs, and developer and tester tools.
+You can use this information to create a new app and configure its key metrics;configure the SDK options for [!DNL Adobe Analytics] and [!DNL Adobe Audience Manager]; configure acquisition and ID service options; and download the configuration file, SDKs, and developer and tester tools.

  These instructions will help you add a new app and configure [!DNL Adobe Analytics] and [!DNL Adobe Audience Manager] integrations.